wienerr/Piklist-Documentation/content/tutorials/workflows/placing-add-new-post-workflow.md

 Piklist’s Workflow system is incredibly powerful.
 It allows you to divide a page into different tabs.
 In this tutorial, we’ll use the Workflows to divide the default WordPress add new Post page.

-* Review the [Workflows documentation](/file-structure/parts/workflows/) page to get an idea how they work.
+* Review the ["Building Your First Workflow" tutorial](/tutorials/workflows/building-first-workflow/) to get an idea how they work.
 For this tutorial, we will need to create one Workflow HEADER, and two Workflow TAB files.
 Additionally, we will need to write a quick function as well.

 * First create your Workflow HEADER file.
 A header file is determined by setting the header parameter to true.
 It can be named anything and should contain just a comment block that looks like this: